Boron carbide: Nuclear applications

 The property of boron carbide to absorb neutrons without forming long-lived radionuclides makes it an attractive neutron radiation shielding or absorbing material, such as in use for control rods in nuclear power reactors.
 Nuclear applications of boron carbide include shielding and reaction regulation (control rod).

 Boron carbide filaments

 Boron carbide filaments exhibit auspicious prospects as reinforcement elements in resin and metal composites, attributed to their exceptional strength, elastic modulus, and low density characteristics.
-In addition, boron carbide filaments are not affected by radiation due to its ability to absorb neutrons.
-It is less harmful than filaments made of other materials, such as cadmium.